cps-org/cps/common-package-specification.rst

 :Applies To: :object:`component`
 :Required: Yes

 Specifies the type of a component.
 The component type affects how the component may be used.
-Officially supported values are :string:`"archive"` (C/C++ static library), :string:`"dylib"` (C/C++ shared library), :string:`"module"` (C/C++ plugin library), :string:`"jar"` (Java Archive), and :string:`"interface"`.
+Officially supported values are :string:`"archive"` (CABI static library), :string:`"dylib"` (CABI shared library), :string:`"module"` (CABI plugin library), :string:`"jar"` (Java Archive), and :string:`"interface"`.
 If the type is not recognized by the parser, the component shall be ignored.
-(Parsers are permitted to support additional types as a conforming extension.)
+(Parsers are permitted to support additional types as a conforming extension.
+"CABI" here means the usual format for C/C++/etc. binaries, e.g. ELF, PE32...)

 A :string:`"dylib"` is meant to be linked at compile time; the :attribute:`Location` specifies the artifact required for such linking (i.e. the import library on PE platforms).
 A :string:`"module"` is meant to be loaded at run time with :code:`dlopen` or similar; again, the :attribute:`Location` specifies the appropriate artifact.